Yes to Yolks

 1. Mix together marinade ingredients in a shallow bowl or baking dish.
 Place steak in the dish and submerge in marinade.

-2. Cover and refrigerate for up to 8 hours, flipping steak halfway through.
+2. Cover and refrigerate for a minimum of 4 hours and up to 8 hours, flipping steak halfway through.
 Bring steak to room temperature before cooking it.

 3. When the steak has finished marinating, preheat your grill or broiler.
 Place steak on grill and grill for about 3-4 minutes per side (if broiling, use the “high” setting and broil for 1-2 minutes per side).
 Set aside to rest for 5-10 minutes before slicing into strips.